Murder conviction without a body: 2020s

 On 30 August 2022, Christopher Dawson was found guilty by a New South Wales court, of the murder of his former wife Lynette 40 years previously; despite the fact that her body was never found.
 In delivering his verdict, the judge in the case said: "None of the circumstances considered alone can establish Mr Dawson's guilt, but when regard is had to their combined force, I am left in no doubt.
 The only rational inference [is that] Lynette Dawson died on or about 8 January 1982 as a result of a conscious or voluntary act committed by Christopher Dawson."

 Kristin Smart was last seen on the Cal Poly campus on May 25, 1996, walking home intoxicated after an off-campus party in the company of Paul Flores.
 When interviewed by investigators several days later, Flores had a black eye and scratches on his hands and knees, and later admitted to lying about how he got them.
 In 2019, the podcast Your Own Backyard reignited public interest in the case, and brought forward several new witnesses who spoke to police.
 A 2020 search of the suspect's home uncovered dozens of homemade videos of Flores sexually assaulting unconscious women.
 A 2021 search of his father's home located a 6-foot by 4-foot anomaly in the soil under his deck, and serological testing confirmed the presence of human blood.
 On October 18, 2022, a Monterey County jury found Paul Flores guilty of first-degree murder, while a separate jury acquitted his father, Ruben Flores, of accessory after the fact.
 Kristin Smart's body has not been recovered.
 On February 22, 2023, Adam Montgomery was found guilty for the murder of his daughter Harmony Montgomery.
-Harmony was last seen in December 2019 and reported two years by authorities after her father Adam got sole custody of her.
+Harmony, whose body has yet to be found, was last seen in December 2019 and reported two years by authorities after her father Adam got sole custody of her.
 On January 22, 2022, the police determined that Harmony was beaten to death by her father.

-Harmony's body has yet to be found.
+On February 24, 2023, Steven Lorenzo was sentenced to death for raping, torturing and murdering Jason Galehouse, whose body was never found till today.
+Lorenzo was also convicted of the rape-murder of Michael Wachholtz (whose dismembered body parts were found) and given a second death sentence as well.
+Both men went missing in Florida in December 2003 and were later found to be murdered by Lorenzo and an accomplice, Scott Schweickert, who later pleaded guilty and was sentenced to life in prison.